~ Click on this link for today's readings ~

 New Testament - I love Second Corinthians chapter 4 verse 1 today.
 In fact, if there is nothing else you remember from today's readings I hope you will remember the last 4 words of this verse always - "And so, since God in his mercy has given us this wonderful ministry, we never give up."
 We never give up.
 That is powerful for each of us to remember.
 Why?
 Because we will have good and bad days.
 Days when we are happy.
 Days when we might be feeling sad.
 And there will be days when we make mistakes.
 When we will stumble.
 When we will fall.
 But you know what has often gotten me through days like those?
-This simple prayer or statement or something that fortunately comes to my mind - "I'm not giving up!"
-I say this perhaps too frequently! :) Not really.
-We perhaps cannot say it enough.
-We shouldn't say it as justification for our falling short of God's plan for our life.
+This simple prayer or statement or something that fortunately comes into my mind - "I'm not giving up!"
+We shouldn't say this as justification for our falling short of God's plan for our life.
 But, when we do fall short, I have found it helpful.
+Or, if I haven't fallen short, but bad stuff is happening to me, I say it.
 And I don't say it just to myself - as if my own will power will get me through the tough times.
 I say it to God.
 I say it really as a prayer.
 I say it almost as a statement against the devil, who would love nothing more than for us to give up.
 The devil would love it if we stumbled and stayed on the ground.
 If we decided this Christianity thing was just not for us.
 But you know what - don't give up!
-Particularly not to a joker like the devil.
 When times are tough.
 When you stumble, pray it to God - "I'm not giving up."
-Tell it to the devil.
 Tell it to yourself.
 We're not giving up!
 We're never giving up.... (go frog!) :)

 Psalms - Psalm 44 verse 3 is a wise statement about where the Israelites and our true strength and victory in life comes from - "They did not conquer the land with their swords; it was not their own strength that gave them victory.
 It was by your mighty power that they succeeded; it was because you favored them and smiled on them."
 As you look back on your life and at the good things that have happened to you, do you think that these things occurred because of your own power or work alone?
 Or, do you think it is possible that God's hand was blessing your life through all of those good things - even if maybe you did not notice God was there at the time?